How to Present with Diagrammatic Format [PowerPointer’s Q&A]

 Use diagrams wherever you can

-Even if you won’t create perfect diagrams from start, keep on using them.
-You can draw them on flipchart during a meeting, or use in your sketchnotes.
+Even if you won’t create perfect diagrams from the start, keep on using them.
+You can draw them on a flipchart during a meeting, or use them in your sketch notes.
 They are indeed a great tool for visual thinking, supporting understanding and better communication of your ideas.